tj0510/Tech-For-Old/README.md

 # Tech_For_Old

 Tech_For_Old is a Java console application designed to assist elderly users by providing quick access to essential services and information.
 The application offers a variety of features, including medical help, spiritual content, entertainment, and social services.
+This application was created in a local hackathon.
+Could not have done it without the help of my teammates.

 ## Features